Ngoc-Cac/kfc-reviews-with-bigdata/docker-hadoop/README.md

 Note that when running, the notebook is running within the container's file system.
 Any data on your host machine is shared through the [`data-mount`](./data-mount/) folder.

 ## References
+- The docker-hadoop images are provided by [big-data-europe/docker-hadoop](https://github.com/big-data-europe).
+- The pyspark-notebook image is provided by [jupyter/pyspark-notebook](https://hub.docker.com/r/jupyter/pyspark-notebook).
+This image belongs to the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) series.
-The `docker-compose.yml` and `hadoop.env` file is provided by [hadoop-spark](https://github.com/OneCricketeer/docker-stacks/tree/master/hadoop-spark) with minor adjustments to suit this project.
+- The `docker-compose.yml` and `hadoop.env` file is provided by [hadoop-spark](https://github.com/OneCricketeer/docker-stacks/tree/master/hadoop-spark) with minor adjustments to suit this project.